WGUNDERWOOD/wgunderwood.github.io/_posts/advent_of_code/2023-01-03-advent-of-code.markdown

 Day 22: Monkey Map
 </a>
 <span style="float: right; color: #777777; font-size: 24px;">
-TODO
+0.863 s
 </span>
 </h3>

-This was a challenging but fun problem.
+This was a challenging but fun problem, requiring the most lines of code out of all of the problems.
 Part 1 was quite easy, especially since we have already solved a few of these "follow the rules on a grid"-type problems (day 9, day 14, day 17),